buildingsmart-community/ifcJSON/file_converters/README.md

 ## Installation ifcopenshell using Conda

 1. Download the Conda installer for your OS setup. https://docs.conda.io/en/latest/miniconda.html
-2. After installing Conda, create an environment for IFC.JSON with:
+2. After installing Conda, create an environment for ifcJSON with:
 ```
 conda create --name ifcjson
 ```